usnistgov/mobile-threat-catalogue/_emm-threats/EMM-8.md

     ExploitExample:
     CVEExample:
     PossibleCountermeasures:
-        - "Consider the use of EMM/MDM solutions that can be configured to require dual authorization (two administrative users) to trigger device wipe functions, or at a minimum, solutions for which wiping functions involve multiple steps to complete."
+        "Consider the use of EMM/MDM solutions that can be configured to require dual authorization (two administrative users) to trigger device wipe functions, or at a minimum, solutions for which wiping functions involve multiple steps to complete.":
+            -
-        - "Permit encrypted back-ups to the native cloud service (e.g. iCloud Backup & Storage) to enable restoration of personal, and optionally managed enterprise data, which may have been accidentally or maliciously deleted from an enrolled mobile device."
+        "Permit encrypted back-ups to the native cloud service (e.g. iCloud Backup & Storage) to enable restoration of personal, and optionally managed enterprise data, which may have been accidentally or maliciously deleted from an enrolled mobile device.":
+            -
 ---